Can you believe that Thanksgiving is TWO WEEKS AWAY??? Someone please tell me how this happened. I didn’t even realize it was November.

 - 1 1/2 sleeves town house crackers

-- Preheat the oven to 350°F. Heat oil in a saute pan and add onion.
+- Preheat the oven to 350°F. Heat oil in a saute pan and add onion and celery.
 Cook until translucent, about 2-3 minutes.

 - Add frozen vegetables, lima beans and a little water and cook another 5 minutes until everything is warmed.
 Remove from heat and pour off (but save!) any remaining liquid in the pan.